 In order to execute the required actions, a request is generated and entered in the request file; actual processing then takes place as a background task.

-Users can inquire about the progress of their requests using the HSMS statement SHOW-REQUESTS (see section "Information about requests" on page 253).
+Users can inquire about the progress of their requests using the HSMS statement SHOW-REQUESTS (see section "Information about requests").

 4.7.9.2 Synchronous processing